 b) Tell your co-workers when you’re available for work collaboration and meetings.
 Let them also know when you’re enjoying personal time.
 Don’t entertain meetings during that time, unless urgent.

-c) Set a fixed time to send and receive emails.
+c) Master email.
+For starters: set a fixed time to send and receive emails.

 d) Create communication agreements with your team members and household.
 Explain to your family that just because you’re working from home doesn’t mean you’re available every time.
 The same goes for your work colleagues.

 e) Don’t let your household to-do’s come in the way of your work routine.
 This will extend your working hours and affect your work performance.

 Likewise, don’t let your office tasks block your time with your family and friends.

 Arm yourself with tools to stay organized and be productive.

 Some tools you can use: